element-hq/element-call/doc/mid-based-signalling.md

 organised by user ID / device ID / media group UUID, but they could also just be a flat list of tracks.
 It would be more duplication but maybe less effort to read.

+The expected behaviour here would be for foci to essentially maintain a structure with all tracks being pushed to it.
+This structure would probably have call IDs as a top level index, then look very similar to the structure of the `m.call.advertise` event.
+It could either keep a reference to the transceiver it was receiving media on in the structure itself alongside the media UUID, or maintain a separate map of media UUID to transceiver / peer connection such that the first structure could be marshalled to JSON and sent to clients as-is.

+On the client side, the client will essentially take the `m.call.advertise` data and save it almost as-is.
+It would probably cross-reference it against the call member state events to ensure that it wasn't showing feeds for any users that did not have state events indicating that they were in the call, although if we trust the focus and assume that conf IDs are unique enough to be unguessable, this may be unnecessary.

+In the simplest case, the client will simply iterate through this structure and add every media UUID it finds to an `m.call.subscribe` message.

+The most complex part is that when the `m.call.describe` message arrives back from the focus, it will have to search through the data from the `m.call.advertise` message to map the tracks it is now receving to the right user IDs (XXX: it could build them into a map to make this lookup efficient, although if we make the advertise message indexed by media UUID then it already has a map indexed by the correct thing...)

 The `select_answer` is also tweaked to be more extensible-event like although is essentially the same: